masternodeh/0-docs/docs/howtobuyzero.md

 ## How to buy ZERO on the Zero Exchange?

 Assumptions:
-* Most of the options described are based on using the MetaMask wallet: Check this [Youtube tutorial](https://youtu.be/UABV0xzYAEg)
+* Most of the options described are based on using the MetaMask wallet: Check this [Zero DeFi Academy youtube tutorial](https://youtu.be/UABV0xzYAEg)
 * Some of the options may work with other wallets as well, like Trust Wallet
 * You know how to send tokens from a centralised exchange to MetaMask or use the Web Avalanche Wallet (some tutorials are available, please check the FAQs)
 * You know how to add a new token in the token lists of your wallet